-- 16.1 All accidents and incidents, including near-misses, will be reported as soon as possible to the Support Services Manager and recorded on the standard reporting method (Sypro).
-B-Safe should be used to record more serious incidents and dangerous occurrences, such as broken bones/fractures or any incident which is likely to lead to a hospital visit or further treatment. - 16.2 The Support Services Manager will be responsible for informing the Headteacher/Principal, COO/TOM if the accident is fatal or a 'major injury', as outlined by the HSE. - 16.3 Each school will record and report work-related injuries to staff members or pupils.
+All accidents and incidents, including near-misses, will be reported as soon as possible to the Headteacher/Principal or where applicable, the SSM and recorded on the Trust's Estates Management Software.
+North Yorkshire Education Services' accident and incident reporting tool should be used to record more serious incidents and dangerous occurrences, such as broken bones/fractures or any incident which is likely to lead to a hospital visit or further treatment.

+- Any major incident, such as where an accident is fatal or a 'major injury' is sustained, as outlined by the HSE, the employee first on the scene will inform the Headteacher/Principal or the COO immediately in line with the Trust's Crisis Management Plan, Policy and Procedures. - 16.3 Each school/academy will record and report minor work-related injuries to staff members or pupils via the Trust's Estates Management Software.

-16.4 Accidents to Employees
+Accidents to Employees

-- 16.4.1 All accidents involving staff employed by the Trust, no matter how minor, and including 'near misses', must be reported to the competent person.
-All accidents involving pupils and other non-employees must be recorded on B-Safe. - 16.4.2 More significant incidents as detailed below must also be reported to the competent person, who in turn will inform the Headteacher/Principal, COO/Trust Operations Manager: - Major injuries - Accidents where significant first aid treatment has been provided - Accidents which result in the injured person being taken from the scene of the accident directly to hospital - Accidents arising from premises/equipment defects - 16.4.3 All major incidents will be reported to the Headteacher/Principal and the Board of Trustees via the COO/CEO.
-Parents/carers will be notified immediately of all major injuries. - 16.4.4 The COO, or their nominee, will investigate accidents and take remedial steps to avoid similar instances recurring.
+- All accidents involving staff employed by the Trust, no matter how minor, and including 'near misses', must be reported to the competent person.
+All accidents involving pupils and other non-employees must be recorded on North Yorkshire Education Services' accident and incident reporting tool. - More significant incidents as detailed below must also be reported to the competent person, who in turn will inform the Headteacher/Principal, COO and TOM: - Major injuries - Accidents where significant first aid treatment has been provided - Accidents which result in the injured person being taken from the scene of the accident directly to hospital - Accidents arising from premises/equipment defects - All major incidents will be reported to the Headteacher/Principal and the Board of Trustees via the COO/CEO.
+Parents/carers will be notified immediately of all major injuries. - The COO, or their nominee, will investigate accidents and take remedial steps to avoid similar instances recurring.
 Faulty equipment, systems of work etc. must be reported and attended to as soon as possible.

-16.5 Reporting to the Health and Safety Executive (HSE)
+Reporting to the Health and Safety Executive (HSE)

-Incidents involving a fatality or major injury will be reported to the Trust Operations Manager and the Headteacher/Principal, via the Trust's outsourced provision.
+16.8 Incidents involving a fatality or major injury will be reported to the TOM and the Headteacher/Principal, via the Trust's outsourced provision.

-- 16.6 Reportable under RIDDOR Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
-Incidents resulting in the following outcomes must be reported to the Support Services Manager, via the Trust's outsourced provision.
-The incident may need reporting, and upon instruction, reports should be made to the HSE via their online reporting system (www.hse.gov.uk/riddor) within 15 days of the incident occurring. - A pupil or other non-employee being taken directly to hospital for treatment and the accident arising as the result of the condition of the premises/equipment, due to the way equipment or substances were used or due to a lack of supervision/organisation etc

-• Employee absence or inability to carry out their normal duties as the result of a work-related accident, for periods of 7 days or more (including weekends and holidays)
+Reportable under RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.

+- Incidents resulting in the following outcomes must be reported to the SSM, via the Trust's North Yorkshire Education Services accident and incident reporting tool.
+The incident may need reporting, and upon instruction, reports should be made to the HSE via their online reporting system (www.hse.gov.uk/riddor) within 15 days of the incident occurring. - A pupil or other non-employee being taken directly to hospital for treatment and the accident arising as the result of the condition of the premises/equipment, due to the way equipment or substances were used or due to a lack of supervision/organisation etc - Employee absence or inability to carry out their normal duties as the result of a work-related accident, for periods of 7 days or more (including weekends and holidays)